 Trail running with dogs

 The beauty of running the trail, instead of walking it, is the ability to cover much more ground in the same amount of time.
 So if you’ve got a high-energy dog, trail running is guaranteed to wipe them out for the rest of the day.
 It’s also great to have a companion when you’re alone and a long way from civilisation.
 For more advice on this, read our top tips for trail running with dogs.

 Hands free dog running kit

 Put your dog in a harnesswith a shock absorbing leash attached to a belt around your waist.
-It will prevent him from stopping to sniff every two minutes and if he sets the pace then you might be on for your best time yet!
+It will prevent him from stopping to sniff every two minutes.
+Plus, if he sets the pace then you might be on for your best running time yet!